Hormonal pills are possible. Rating of the best contraceptives

 • Continuin (ethinodiol acetate 0.5 mg).

-The disadvantages of using progestin contraceptive pills include the possible formation of follicular ovarian cysts, menstrual irregularities, edema, weight gain, irritability.
-The contraceptive effect of the mini-pill is lower than that of COCs, it is 90-97%.
+The disadvantages of using progestin contraceptive pills include the possible formation of follicular ovarian cysts, menstrual irregularities, edema, weight gain, and irritability.
+The contraceptive effect of the mini-pill is lower than that of COCs, 90–97%.

-Modern contraceptives contain small doses of hormones, provoke the development of side effects to a lesser extent, and provide reliable protection against unplanned pregnancy.
-The attending physician prescribes tablets, taking into account the individual indications of the woman.
-The patient should be registered with the dispensary for the entire period of COC or mini-pill use.
-Particularly careful monitoring is carried out during the first 3-4 months from the start of the use of oral contraceptives.
+Modern contraceptive drugs contain small doses of hormones, provoke the development of side effects to a lesser extent, and provide reliable protection against unplanned pregnancy.
+The pills are prescribed by the attending physician, taking into account the woman’s individual indications.
+The patient must be registered with a dispensary for the entire period of use of COCs or mini-pills.
+Particularly careful monitoring is carried out during the first 3–4 months from the start of using oral contraceptives.

-Planned children who appeared in the family by a deliberate and balanced decision are the key to harmony in the house, so this issue should be taken seriously.
+Planned children born into a family based on a thoughtful and balanced decision are the key to harmony in the home, so this issue should be approached seriously.
 To avoid unwanted pregnancy, as well as to treat a number of gynecological problems, there are many medications.
-Before deciding which birth control pills to choose, you should understand the huge range of oral contraceptives that today's pharmaceutical market offers.
+Before deciding which birth control pills are best to choose, you should understand the huge range of oral contraceptives that today's pharmaceutical market offers.
 All products created to prevent conception are divided into two groups:

 1. COOK.
-Combined oral contraceptives with different composition.
+Combined oral contraceptives with different compositions.

-2. Mini-drank.
+2. Mini-drinks.
 The most gentle for the body with one analogue of the hormone progesterone.

-Depending on which hormones are used in the preparation, COCs are divided into:
+Depending on what hormones are used in the drug, COCs are divided into:

 • monophasic;